 Chances are, if you know me, I’ve prescribed coconut oil to fix one of your problems.
 I’m like the father in My Big Fat Greek Wedding who thinks Windex can cure everything.
 Only my cure all is coconut oil and it’s true.
+The ridiculously wide ranging uses for coconut oil blows my mind regularly.

 Even my girls have started asking for it when they have a problem.
 Ellie calls it coconut “aw-lah” and any time she has a rash on her little tush she tells me she needs it (sign number 3,587 that she should be potty trained).
 Samantha has the driest hands in the winter and asks for it because she knows it won’t burn.
 Me?
 I slather it on multiple times a day.